 In the current economic climate, it is simply not good enough for an individual team to achieve results.
 The application of the Deep-Dive methodology can enable an organisation to improve the performance of teams across the organisation.

 Not all teams are equal, and not all are effective.
-This can often result in lost opportunities and negative bottom-line impact for the organisation.
+Ineffective teams can often result in lost opportunities and negative bottom-line impact for the organisation.

 In the situation when an organisation is undergoing significant ‘change’, frustration with team performance has encouraged many organisations to employ “quick fix” solutions.
-This will often mean engaging additional resources from outside the organisation (new staff, consultants, interim etc) to facilitate training and development activities as well as to make improvements in technology and available facilities.
+Deploying quick solutions will often mean engaging additional resources from outside the organisation (new staff, consultants, interim etc.) to facilitate training and development activities as well as to make improvements in technology and available facilities.
 Despite these well-intentioned solutions and the potential for substantial payback, truly high-performing teams are rare (Jon Katzenbach and Douglas Smith).

 These quick-fix solutions focus on Maslow’s hygiene factors rather than on what it takes to engender a high performing team.
 Providing the team with the latest technology, an agenda, a facilitator, a timekeeper, a leader, and a sense of mutual respect does not necessarily mean that they will achieve the desired results.
-A clear goal, resources, expectations of success and developing that sense of synergy working towards Maslows “Self Actualisation” for the team and all of its members.
-This is what the Deep-Dive process is designed to do, when run and integrated to the organisation as a whole.
+A clear goal, resources, expectations of success, and developing that sense of synergy working towards Maslows “Self Actualisation” for the team and all of its members.
+This is what the Deep-Dive process is designed to do when operated and integrated into the organisation as a whole.